-- We propose an alternating centroidal, whole-body optimization scheme targeting a wide range of motions.
+- We introduce an alternating centroidal, whole-body optimization scheme targeting a wide range of motions.
 Inertia shaping tasks can be performed due to our inertia-aware SRBM based centroidal optimization.
-We also demonstrate improvement in solution feasibility compared to the standard whole-body optimization, via dynamics consensus. - We formulate a convex model predictive controller through a novel linear transformation of the standard full centroidal dynamics.
-Our MPC is capable of tracking momentum-rich motions by jointly optimizing over contact forces and joint accelerations, while still retaining model simplicity for fast online computation. - We show that the proposed framework generates highfidelity contact and momentum-rich agile maneuvers, and demonstrate the capability of our controller on the MIT Mini-Cheetah platform.
+We also demonstrate improvement in solution feasibility compared to the standard whole-body optimization, via dynamics consensus. - We formulate a novel convex model predictive controller by modifying the original [1] with a linear transformation of the standard full centroidal dynamics.
+Our MPC is capable of tracking momentum-rich motions by jointly optimizing over contact forces and joint accelerations, while still retaining model simplicity for fast online computation. - We show that the proposed trajectory optimization pipeline generates high-fidelity contact and momentum-rich agile maneuvers, and demonstrate the capability of our controller through numerical simulations and one experiment performing a 180-degree twisting jump.